daytonaio/backstage-plugins/README.md

 #### Authentication Setup

-Backstage requires ApiFactory to interact with Daytona OAuth library and a sign-in provider.
-Follow the below steps:
+To enable authentication, Backstage requires an `ApiFactory` to interact with the Daytona OAuth library, along with a sign-in provider.

 1. In Backstage folder `packages/app/src`, add the below snippet in `apis.ts` file.